TUM-NLP/llms-limited-resources2025/README.md

 Datasets and details about Ukrainian can be found in the `Ukrainian` folder.

+## Evaluation Methods

+We will use **chrF++** to evaluate machine translation and **accuracy** to evaluate question answering.

+The final ranking in the leaderboard will consider the scores from MT and QA equally.

+For consistency with the previous WMT 2022 Shared Task, we also report BLEU for MT.

 ## Contact / Organisers
 Please join our Google group for further information: https://groups.google.com/g/slavic-llms-mt2025.